casper-network/casper-monitoring/README.md

 This requires node-exporter be setup on the target host.
 By default it is setup on \
 port 9100.
 The grafana dashboard will report `No data` for some panels if not used. \
 See: https://github.com/prometheus/node_exporter for more details.

+To view all metrics associated with a job, browse to http://localhost:9090/graph and search \
+for the job in question.
+- i.e: {job="node"}
+- i.e: {job="node-exporter"}